haskell/cabal/Cabal/doc/nix-local-build.rst

 - ``-z``, ``--null``: Only used with ``--list-only``.
 Separates filenames with a NUL byte instead of newlines.

-``new-sdist`` is inherently incompatible with sdist hooks, not due to implementation but due to fundamental core invariants (same source code should result in the same tarball, byte for byte) that must be satisfied for it to function correctly in the larger new-build ecosystem.
+``v2-sdist`` is inherently incompatible with sdist hooks, not due to implementation but due to fundamental core invariants (same source code should result in the same tarball, byte for byte) that must be satisfied for it to function correctly in the larger v2-build ecosystem.
 ``autogen-modules`` is able to replace uses of the hooks to add generated modules, along with the custom publishing of Haddock documentation to Hackage.